-Georgia cops fired after excessive force videos surface
+Georgia cops fired after videos surface from traffic stop

 Story highlights

-- Two cellphone videos surface of cops punching and kicking a motorist
+- "There is literally no excuse for behavior like this," police chief says of fired officers

-- 'No excuse for behavior like this,' police chief says
+- Motorist tells TV station: "I wish this had never happened to me"

-(CNN)Two police officers were fired in Georgia on Thursday, less than 24 hours after cellphone videos surfaced of them punching and kicking a motorist in handcuffs.
+(CNN)Two police officers in Georgia were fired Thursday, less than 24 hours after cell phone videos surfaced of them punching and kicking a motorist in handcuffs.

-No charges have been filed, but the Gwinnett County Police Department said it's moving forward with a criminal investigation.
+No charges have been filed, but the Gwinnett County Police Department said it's moving forward with a criminal investigation into the incident in the suburban Atlanta county.

-The incident began when a 19-year veteran of the force, Sgt.
-Michael Bongiovanni, pulled over motorist Demetrius Hollins in a routine traffic stop, according to Police Chief Butch Ayers.
+On Wednesday, Sgt.
+Michael Bongiovanni pulled over motorist Demetrius Hollins in a routine traffic stop, according to police Chief Butch Ayers.

-In his report, Bongiovanni said the vehicle did not have a license plate, and continued moving as he tried to pull it over.
+In his report, Bongiovanni said the vehicle did not have a license plate and continued moving as he tried to pull it over.

 The officer said the vehicle appeared to stall, and he got out to speak to the driver and could smell marijuana.
-He wrote that Hollins was acting strange, and started yelling, "I need my mom."
+He wrote that Hollins was acting strange and started yelling, "I need my mom."

-Bongiovanni wrote that he ordered Hollins out of the car, but a struggle ensued.
+Bongiovanni, who's been on the force 19 years, wrote he ordered Hollins out of the car, but a struggle ensued.

 "Hollins refused to place his hands behind his back, spun around and began to actively resist arrest by bending at the waist and trying to push me away," he wrote in the incident report.

-The officer said Hollins had to be Tased and put in handcuffs on the ground.
+The officer said he had to use a Taser on Hollins and put handcuffs on him while he was on the ground.

-Bongiovanni also wrote that he remembers detaining the same man in a previous traffic stop, and the man was allegedly found with a loaded gun.
+Bongiovanni also wrote he remembers detaining the same man in a previous traffic stop, and the man was allegedly found with a loaded gun.

 "In my previous encounter he reached for a loaded firearm that was under his seat," he wrote in his report.